At some point, pretty much anybody who does electronics prototyping needs to master reflow soldering. There are a few ways to do it.

 Finally, the method of heating is wrong.
 The toaster oven heating elements will radiate a lot of IR radiation (we like to call it ‘heat’) which will be absorbed more strongly by dark things (like those little black squares, with all those tiny, sensitive circuits) The other bits, the fiberglass PCB Substrate and the shiny, reflective PCB solder lands will absorb less rapidly.

-In order to get the solder to melt uniformly, then even more heat needs to be dumped into the board, risking overheating of some areas, and this will result in the formation of solder balls or worse, charring of the solder flux.
+In order to get the solder to melt uniformly, even more heat needs to be dumped into the board, risking overheating in some areas.
+This will result in the formation of solder balls or, worse, charring of the solder flux.

 Solder balls are a nightmare for fine-pitch work, and burnt flux makes cleaning much harder.
-Best to not overheat it then.
+It’s best not to overheat it then.

-Anything that can be done to block this direct heating, will help.
-Remember earlier, when I talked about convection ovens?
+Anything that can be done to block this direct heating will help.
+Remember when I talked about convection ovens earlier?

 Issue 4: Shadowing

 The last problem that direct heating causes is shadowing.
 This is when a larger part absorbs heat from the heating element and casts a shadow on the parts close to it, so they don’t heat as fast.
-Also, the solder lands directly below a part like an IC will also be in the shadow of the IC itself, so will also not heat up as quickly as it could.
+Also, the solder lands directly below a part like an IC, and it will be in the shadow of the IC itself, so it will also not heat up as quickly as it could.
 Convection ovens also solve this problem.

-The only solution I can think of is to block the direct heat path by adding some metal shielding and ensuring the heat can escape with air circulation.
+The only solution I can think of is blocking the direct heat path by adding metal shielding and ensuring the heat can escape with air circulation.

 The Plan

 It may turn out that even with some serious modifications, this will not be very well suited to soldering.
-However, it will still be very useful for baking PCBs post-cleaning as well as for baking moisture-absorbing parts (higher MSL) prior to placement.
-We shall see, by just building it.
+However, it will still be very useful for baking PCBs post-cleaning and for baking moisture-absorbing parts (higher MSL) prior to placement.
+We shall see by just building it.

 - Add a high-temperature thermocouple or PTC probe near the PCB shelf.
-It is easy to find thermocouple amplifiers with an I2C interface on the usual sites.
-You need to check specifications carefully as eBay is flooded with thermocouples that aren’t rated to reflow temperatures.
+The usual sites sell thermocouple amplifiers with an I2C interface.
+However, you need to check specifications carefully, as eBay is flooded with thermocouples that aren’t rated for reflow temperatures.

 - Build a proportional power controller, using an SSR and Arduino or similar.
 I’ll probably use a small LCD display shield to allow profile selection and show progress.